-Note 1: If the student makes a "D" or "F" in a core course, the course must be retaken.
+Note 2: If the student makes a "D" or "F" in a core course, the course must be retaken.

-Note 2: If the student makes a "D" or "F" in an elective course, the course may be retaken or another elective taken in its place.
+Note 3: If the student makes a "D" or "F" in an elective course, the course must be retaken or another elective taken in its place.